Oligodendroglioma in Children

 - Steroids.
 These medicines help prevent or reduce swelling in the brain.

-- Anticonvulsant medicines.
+- Antiseizure medicines.
 These help to prevent or control seizures.

 - Shunt placement.
 A shunt is a small plastic tube.
 It’s put into the skull to drain any fluid that has built up in or around the brain.